 After a peaceful night at our first beach camp at Rassier Point on Vargas Island, British Columbia, Canada, we awoke to find every exposed surface soaked with heavy dew.
 Read more

-After storing all of our gear in the 4 kayaks, Bob, Claire, Martin and I maneuvered around a section of wooden wharf and then set out across Duffin’s Passage, Van Nevel Channel and Father Charles Channel, aiming for a nearby white-sand beach on Rassier Point on the east side of Vargas Island.
+After storing all of our gear in the 4 kayaks, Bob, Claire, Martin and I paddled around a section of wooden wharf and then set out by kayak across Duffin’s Passage, Van Nevel Channel and Father Charles Channel, aiming for a nearby white-sand beach on Rassier Point on the east side of Vargas Island.
 Read more

-Bob’s and my epic adventure, a first-ever kayak trip, was going to be circumnavigating Vargas Island, British Columbia.
+Bob’s and my epic adventure, a first-ever kayak trip, was going to be circumnavigating Vargas Island by kayak, in British Columbia, Canada.
 It had been planned months ahead when we announced our plans to visit Bob’s sister on Vancouver Island.
 She and her husband, Martin, had kayaked around Vargas Island before and were eager to initiate us to the rigours of ocean kayaking.
 Read more

-After spending a few days on Vancouver Island, Bob and I returned to the mainland for a trip to the interior.
-During a brief stay in Kamloops, we were lucky enough to see a number of Black-billed Magpies (Pica hudsonia) congregated outside of our hotel.
+After spending a few days on Vancouver Island, we returned back to the mainland for a trip to the BC interior.
+During a brief stay in Kamloops, we were lucky enough to see a number of Black-billed Magpies outside of our hotel.
 Read more